Is Time an Exercise Programming Metric?

 Second, the next metric unit is a millisecond.
 The millisecond is important because we measure our ability to react and move in sports as reaction and movement time, respectively.
 These events are expressed as milliseconds.
 For example, the time a lineman takes to react to the start of a play is his reaction time and the time to complete the movement off the line towards the opponent is his movement time.
 They are both measured in milliseconds.

-As the field of metrics continues to grow and define fitness, sports, and rehabilitation, we will need to understand the core definitions of exercise programming metrics and how to use them in training programs to measure muscle performance metrics (velocity and power) and other desired outcomes like strength.
+As the field of metrics continues to grow and define fitness, sports, and rehabilitation, we will need to understand the core definitions of exercise programming metrics and how to use them in training programs to measure muscle performance metrics (velocity and power) and other desired metric outcomes like muscle strength.

 Author Biography